Maiden Light, 24-ton aux cutter built by Berthon Boat Co. in 1936

 This isn’t a complete list of jobs, but we are currently focusing on any structural issues and preventing the water ingress.

 As soon as she arrived at Berthon’s Lymington Marina, boat movers brought her alongside our yard wall where engineers were quickly sent onboard to repair a leaking stern gland.
 This wasn’t a job that could wait!
 Soon after she was moved into our marina, where she was de-stowed and a full inspection was carried out.
-A full rig inspection and report will be carried out, her mast having been unstepped, with Maiden Light now drying out undercover next to another Berthon built West Solent One Design (1924).
+A full rig inspection and report will be carried out, her mast having been unstepped, with Maiden Light now drying out undercover next to West Solent One Design (1924) which was also built by Berthon.